HaoyunXu/ME231-Final-Project/README.md

 HOW to connect Linux Machine to MATLAB ROS Master:

-Step 1: Figure out the IP address on the windows machine running MATLAB.  (refer it to mat in future tutorial) Step 2: Check IP of the linux machine with hostname -I command. (refer the IP as lin in future tutorial) Step 3: On linux machine start a new terminal and do following set ups:
+Step 1: Figure out the IP address on the windows machine running MATLAB.  (mat=the IP of the machine running matlab) Step 2: Check IP of the linux machine with hostname -I command. (refer the IP as lin in future tutorial) Step 3: On linux machine start a new terminal and do following set ups: